-Ready for a fresh start, Julia and her husband decided to renovate their flat.
+Ready for a fresh start, the clients decided to renovate their flat.
 They wished to maximize the space and to get the home they always wanted.
-When they moved into their new home, they already knew that they needed to change the space.
+When they moved into their new home, they already knew that they needed to change the space to make it work for them.
 They wanted to create something special for their family.

-After our initial meeting, I realized that they had a very clear idea of what they wanted to achieve with the renovation.
-A big space to spend time with family an friends was a must.
+After our initial meeting, it was clear that they had a strong idea of what they wanted to achieve with the renovation.
+A big space to spend time with family and friends was a must.
 For that, an open plan seemed the best solution.
-They both agreed in the style they wanted to achieve: a contemporary style.
-However, Julia was concerned about getting a “too plain and cold” mood with an excessive modern look.
-For her, it was important to create that coziness and warmth that keeps you comfortable at home.
+They both agreed in the style they wanted to achieve: a contemporary style mixed with cosy and warm elements to create a comfortable environment at home.

-Once I had a better understanding of the space, their preferences and personalities, I started working in a mood board.
-It showed initial ideas about the style and the mood we were expecting to achieve for their renovated flat.
+Understanding their space, their preferences and personalities, we started working on a mood board that showed initial ideas about the style and the mood we were expecting to achieve for their renovated flat.

-My proposal for the open plan was to go for a simple Scandinavian style with the touch of luxurious elements.
-A neutral colour palette will unify the whole apartment.
+Our proposal for the open plan design was the mixture of a Scandinavian style with the touch of luxurious elements.
+A neutral colour theme will unify the whole apartment.

 The renovation consisted of changing the layout of the flat in order to achieve a new open area.
 This new open area was composed of a big kitchen with an island, a dining area, and living room.

-Before they expected, I came up with a solution.
-I provided Julia with a detailed floorplan showing exactly how everything would fit and where to put the furniture to make the most of the space.
+Once we came up with a solution, the clients were provided with a detailed floor plan showing exactly how everything would fit and where to put the furniture to make the most of their space.

 The shape of the layout and the position of the windows guided the whole open-plan design.
 The L open shape was very convenient.
 It provided more intimacy for the living room and a big space to host the kitchen and dining area.

-I also provided an initial idea of how the materials and textures worked together in their space.
+We also included an initial idea of how the materials and textures worked together in their space.
 They wanted tiles in the kitchen area and wooden floors for the rest of the flat.
-My proposal was to highlight the kitchen with the tiles and also, lowering the ceiling in the same area.
-This would help to create a subtle differentiation between different areas.
+The proposal consisted of highlighting the kitchen with the tiles and also, lowering the ceiling in the same area.
+This would help to create a subtle differentiation between both areas.

 The key element to be able to separate the living room from the rest was a glass folding panel.
-This kind of panels are so trendy now, and they also make a great function when well designed.
+These kind of panels are so trendy now, and they also make a great function when well designed.
 In this case, it was very appropriate.
-It could separate the living room or, create an open plan allowing an extended big table for big dinner parties.
+It could separate the living room or create an open plan allowing an extended big table for big dinner parties.

-With all the ideas, initial drawings, mood boards, and concept, the design was ready to go into detail.
-I started working on the 3D images to be able to see how the distribution, the materials, and furniture worked together.
+With all the ideas, initial drawings, mood boards, and concept design, the planning was ready to go into detail.
+We started working on the 3D images to be able to see how the distribution, the materials, and furniture worked together.

-I finally provided them with all the information about the design project.
-3D images, drawings, layouts, furniture list to buy the products online, and all they needed to make it happen.
+The final result of this design was a practical, contemporary and cozy environment.
+At the end of the project, we delivered 3D images, drawings, layouts, a furniture list to buy the products online, and all the information they needed to make it happen.

 “I loved working with Tania.
 She came out with clever ideas for our space!
-It was so helpful to get advice from a professional designer before actually making the decision to buy.”
+It was super helpful to get advice from a professional designer before actually making the decision to buy.”